Radio Skye

-Radio Skye (formerly Cuillin FM) is a radio station which broadcasts from Portree on the Isle of Skye to the Isle of Skye, Lochalsh, Wester Ross on the Scottish mainland, but worldwide online via a livestream.
+Radio Skye is a local radio station which broadcasts from Portree to the Isle of Skye, as well as the region of Lochalsh, Wester Ross on the Scottish mainland.

+History

+The station first started under its original name of Cuillin FM, in the mid-1990s, operating a number of temporary Restricted Service Licence broadcasts from a location at the former Aros Centre.
+It launched as a full-time FM radio service in 2004, with its coverage initially restricted to the Portree area only.

+On Sunday 19th July 2020, Cuillin FM officially became Radio Skye following a rebrand and relaunch.

+Radio Skye has subsequently expanded its transmission to the rest of the Isle of Skye via the high-power Skriaig transmitter site, and in 2022 extended its signal coverage to previously unserved areas of Sleat and Trotternish, including Staffin.

 About

 The station took its original name (Cuillin FM) from a mountain range on Skye, which also made up the background of the station's logo.

 Programming

 The station broadcasts live from their studio in Portree with daily breakfast and drivetime programmes along with regular news bulletins.
 The daily schedule is also filled with live and pre-recorded shows.
 The station has a duty to provide at least three hours of Gaelic programming per week.
-The Vodafone Big Top 40 is produced by Capital Radio at its Capital studio in London for broadcast on 140 local commercial radio stations across the UK.

 Radio Skye also has outside broadcasting facilities for outdoor and on-location events such as shinty matches, The Highland Games, Piping and Music Festivals, agricultural shows and Youth Speaks.

 The morning service from Portree Free Church is aired on Radio Skye between 2 pm and 3 pm each Sunday.

+The station works with local young people to train new radio presenters and produce youth-led programming.